The Cygnus X-1 Puzzle: Implications of X-ray Polarization Measurements in the Soft and Hard States on the Properties of the Accretion Flow and the Emission Mechanisms: Observational Constraints

 \subsection{General Data and Constraints on the Mass Capture Rate}

 Cyg X-1 is one of the most-observed objects in the sky, with a wealth of information across the electromagnetic energy spectrum \citep[see][for a recent review]{2024Galax..12...80J}.
-The binary consists of a $M\,=\,21.2\pm2.2\,M_{\odot}$ black hole in a 5.599829(16) hour orbit with an O-star of mass 40.6$^{+7.7}_{-7.1}\,M_{\odot}$ seen at an inclination of $i\,=\,27^{\circ}.51^{+0.77}_{-0.57}$ from the rotation axis of the binary \citep{2021Sci...371.1046M,2008ApJ...678.1237G}.
-The semi-major axis $a_{\rm bin}$ of 0.244 AU is only 2.35 times larger than the radius $R_1$ of the companion star of 22.3$^{+1.8}_{-1.7}$ $R_{\odot}$.
+The binary consists of a $M\,=\,21.2\pm2.2\,M_{\odot}$ black hole in a 5.599829(16) day orbit with an O-star of mass 40.6$^{+7.7}_{-7.1}\,M_{\odot}$.
+The binary system is seen at an inclination of $i\,=\,27^{\circ}.51^{+0.77}_{-0.57}$ from its orbital axis \citep{2021Sci...371.1046M,2008ApJ...678.1237G}.
+The semi-major axis $a_{\rm bin}$ of 0.244 au is only 2.35 times larger than the radius $R_1$ of the companion star of 22.3$^{+1.8}_{-1.7}$ $R_{\odot}$.
 The eccentricity of the orbit is 0.0189$^{+0.0028}_{-0.0026}$.